What is the business case for sustainability?

 Responsible business practice is not a new management fad.
 When Arthur Guinness set up in 1756 the St. James’ Gate Brewery in Dublin, he instituted the values of caring for employees by providing housing and health facilities.
 Prosperity sharing was the vision that in 1888 the Lever brothers, owners of the soap factory in Port Sunlight (UK) instilled to define an inclusive approach to workers and engagement.

 Ten years ago we launched the Business Working Responsibly mark.
 It is an independent and third party verified management systems evaluation that mirrors the global standard on sustainability, ISO 26000.
-By having a formal standard on corporate responsibility and sustainability, Irish business is demonstrating leadership within the international marketplace.
+By having a formal standard on corporate responsibility and sustainability, Irish business is demonstrating leadership within the international marketplace and can help strengthen a business ESG credentials.

 Business has a huge role to play in driving sustainability.
 We must work together to develop future-fit business models that will enable resilient and sustainable companies to thrive.